 Skip to main content Skip to search Skip to main navigation

-Boiling Water – Or Preferably Mineral Water?
+Boiling Water – Or Mineral Water Instead?

-• Medication residues
+• contamination by drug residues

 Conclusion